James Flint (merchant): Flint's complaint in Tianjin

 With the East India Company unwilling to abide by this new prohibition, in May 1759 James Flint once again left Canton and sailed north for Ningbo.
 However, when he arrived in Dinghai (定海), at that time known as Chusan, he found a contingent of the Qing army waiting, who advised him to return south.
 The next month Flint left Dinghai but instead of returning to Canton he made straight for Tianjin.
-On 24 June he arrived outside Tianjin and announced himself as an English official of the Fourth Grade (sìpǐn, 四品), which would place him approximately halfway down the hierarchy of Chinese officialdom.
+On 24 June he arrived outside Tianjin and announced himself as a British official of the Fourth Grade (sìpǐn, 四品), which would place him approximately halfway down the hierarchy of Chinese officialdom.

 He explained that he had previously traded in Guangdong and Macau but that the merchant Li Guanghua (黎光华) had not paid the silver he owed.
 Flint continued that he had complained to Li Yongbiao (李永标), the Hoppo (Guangdong Customs Supervisor) and Li Shiyao (李侍尧), the Governor-general of Liangguang but they both had refused to listen to his grievances so he came to Ningbo.
-Now, he said, at the behest of British Officials, he had come to Tianjin to request that his complaint be heard in Beijing.
+Now, he said, at the behest of British officials, he had come to Tianjin to request that his complaint be heard in Beijing.
 The Governor-general of Zhili, whose jurisdiction extended over Tianjin, then undertook to report Flint's complaint to Qianlong.
 Thus began a diplomatic incident that would become known as the "Flint Affair".
-On receipt of the complaint Qianlong responded:"This matter concerning a foreigner and the State must be thoroughly investigated in accordance with the clear laws of the Celestial Empire.
+On receipt of the complaint Qianlong responded, "This matter concerning a foreigner and the State must be thoroughly investigated in accordance with the clear laws of the Celestial Empire."

 The emperor went on to say that if Flint's complaint turned out to be true, Li Yongbiao and the others responsible would be publicly executed.

 Accompanied by a specially chosen Qing official, Flint found himself rushed back to Canton by land, the first British subject to ever make that journey.
 The General Commanding the Troops in Fuzhou (福州将军), Xin Zhu (新柱), hurried to Guangdong to conduct the investigation.
 There, he and Qianlong's chosen official arrested Li Yongbiao and Li Shiyao then confronted them with Flint's complaint, which listed seven grievances.
-However, the Englishman's real purpose in coming to Ningbo in the first place was to break through the single port commerce system and trade there –he had clearly stated on arrival in Dinghai that the rear of his ship was packed with silver.
+However, Flint's real purpose in coming to Ningbo in the first place was to break through the single port commerce system and trade there –he had clearly stated on arrival in Dinghai that the rear of his ship was packed with silver.